ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 a `Chain` is the tip of the finalized portion of the chain.
 As an exception, the finalized portion of the chain is initially empty, until the genesis block has been finalized.

-The `Chain` type supports serveral operations to manipulate chains, `push`, `pop_root`, and `fork`. `push` is the most fundamental operation and handles contextual validation of chains as they are extended. `pop_root` is provided for finalization, and is how we move blocks from the non-finalized portion of
+The `Chain` type supports several operations to manipulate chains, `push`, `pop_root`, and `fork`. `push` is the most fundamental operation and handles contextual validation of chains as they are extended. `pop_root` is provided for finalization, and is how we move blocks from the non-finalized portion of